rbind/blog.jemu.name/content/posts/2017-11-23-star-trek-tv-shows-in-data/index.markdown

   ) +
   theme(legend.position = "bottom")
 ```
+{{<figure src="plots/outliers-1.png" caption="Positive and negative outliers of each show.
+Outliers are defined in this case as deviating more than two IQR from the median." link="plots/outliers-1.png">}}

 It's nice how *DS9* seems to have a lot of positive outliers with only two negative outliers, which indicates that *DS9* is not that great on average, but a couple of episodes are *pretty good*.
 At least that's the way I interpret it, not sure if that's a realistic assessment.
 Additionally we can see that *TNG* takes the cake for both the best and the worst liked episodes all over, so... yay *TNG* I guess?
 Idunno.